DA0-DA0/dao-contracts/contracts/cw3-dao/README.md

 These contracts can be used in combination with the cw-dao contract to extend functionality.
 Simply make a proposal to instantiate them via the cw-dao.

 - [cw-vest](https://github.com/ben2x4/cw-vest): Adds the ability to vest cw-20 tokens.
 Useful if you want community members to be incentivized over a longer term or for payments on projects that have multiple phases.
+- [cw3-flex-multisig](../cw3-flex-multisig): Can be used to add SubDAO functionality.
+Create teams and assign them budgets.

 ## Testing